dParikesit/dparikesit.github.io/src/pages/about.md

 This website is used to announce my life milestones, publish my personal/technical blogs, paper reading notes, and other things.

-Do note that everything in this website is my personal opinion that doesn't represent anything else other than myself.
+Do note that everything in this website is my personal opinion that doesn't represent anyone else other than myself.

 # Attributions